Skip to main content

 • Once a PAM site is found, conformational changes lead to unwinding of the dsDNA, which allows heteroduplex formation between the crRNA and the target DNA strand;

-• since Cas 9 recognizes a variety of DNA target sequences (but of course only a specific PAM sequence), the binding of the target sequence depends on the geometry, not the sequence, of the target DNA;
+• since Cas 9 recognizes a variety of DNA target sequences (but of course, only a specific PAM sequence), the binding of the target sequence depends on the geometry, not the sequence, of the target DNA;

 • since binding of off-target DNA to the Cas 9:RNA complex occurs but with very infrequent cleavage, binding and cleavage are very distinct steps;

-Figure (\PageIndex{33}\) below show an animation that illustrates the relative conformational changes going from the apo Cas 9 to the binary Cas 9:sgRNA complex to the ternary Cas 9: sgRNA: target DNA complex.
+Figure (\PageIndex{33}\) below shows an animation that illustrates the relative conformational changes going from the apo Cas 9 to the binary Cas 9:sgRNA complex to the ternary Cas 9: sgRNA: target DNA complex.
 The NUC catalytic domain is shown in light blue, the REC (receptor or RNA binding domain) in orange, sgRNA in red, and the target DNA in green.
 Note again that on binding RNA to form a binary complex, Cas 9 undergoes a dramatic conformational change, mostly in the REC lobe.
 The pdb protein sequences shown were aligned using pdbEfold.

 Figure (\PageIndex{33}\): Animation illustrating conformational changes going from the apo Cas 9 to the binary Cas 9:sgRNA complex to the ternary Cas 9: sgRNA: target DNA complex